CMDT/TimeSeriesDataCapture/README.md

 ## Setup

 ### MongoDB
-The mongoDB database setup requires a
+The MongoDB database is where the, runs, authentication, algorithms palettes and tags will be stored.
+To host the database a combination of Heroku and mLab will be used.